-Apparel Product Development FASH 309 3 Credits
+Apparel Product Development FASH309

-Exploring the global product development matrix, students in this course work together in teams to conceive, design and model a physical product.
+Exploring the global product development matrix, students in this course work together in teams to explore the product lifecycle in terms of sourcing and production.
 Class sessions combine cases with hands-on exercises to reinforce key concepts.
-Topics include concept creation, utilizing technology, identification of customer needs, planning product, sourcing, evaluation of global production centers, and analysis of product life cycle management.
-Prerequisite: FASH 211, or FASD 220, or BUSS 220.
+Topics include planning time-and-action calendars, specification and technical package development, sizing, quality control, and evaluation of the global production environment.
+Prerequisite: FASH 211, or FASD 220, or FASH 218.